John Ignatius Armstrong

 Family background

-John Ignatius Armstrong was born at Ultimo, Sydney, on 6 July 1908, the seventh son of William Armstrong, Irish hotelkeeper, and his wife Ellen, née Hannan.
-He was born upstairs at his family’s pub, The Butcher’s Arms (now the Dunkirk).
+John Ignatius Armstrong was born at Pyrmont, Sydney, on 6 July 1908, the seventh son of Irish-Catholic parents, William Armstrong, hotelkeeper, and his wife Ellen, née Hannan.
+He was born upstairs at his family’s pub, The Butcher’s Arms (later the Dunkirk).

 On 25 October 1945 at the Church of the Holy Family, Lindfield, Sydney, he married Joan Therese Josephine Curran.
 Armstrong died on 10 March 1977 at Bateman’s Bay, NSW, survived by his wife, son and four daughters.
-He was granted a State funeral and buried in the Northern Suburbs Cemetery at Sydney.
-He was a Roman Catholic.
+He was granted a state funeral and buried in the Northern Suburbs Cemetery at Sydney.

 Occupation & interests